Cthompsonlbi/Movies-ETL-Practice/README.md

 ### ETL Create Database Deliverable
 For the ETL Create Database Deliverable to do the following:
   * Add to the function code to connect to Postgresql data base using sqlalchemy library and to_sql method.
-  * Using code created to communicate with database, add the movies_df DataFrame and MovieLens rating CSV data to a SQL database.
+  * Using code created to communicate with database, add the movies DataFrame and MovieLens rating CSV data to a SQL database.
-  * Verify completion of data transfer and load by running two quieries.
+  * Verify completion of data transfer and load by running two queries.
 One that returns count of rows in Movies table and count of rows in Ratings table.